CHME5137/DiscoverFunTimes/01-logging-in.md

 # Logging in

+Request an account following the [instructions](http://www.northeastern.edu/rc/), have your account sponsor approve the request, then wait for an email saying your account is ready.

 To log in, use your husky username such as `surname.f` and your husky password.

 Connecting as `ssh surname.f@discovery.neu.edu` will randomly assign you to one of the two login nodes,